CaffeineMC/sodium-fabric/README.md

 ### License

-Lithium is licensed under GNU LGPLv3, a free and open-source license.
+Sodium is licensed under GNU LGPLv3, a free and open-source license.
 For more information, please see the [license file](https://github.com/jellysquid3/lithium/blob/master/LICENSE.txt).